|

 taper them down to shorter stems on the edges of your arrangement.

-Use some symmetry when arranging your flowers, meaning that if
+Use some symmetry when arranging your flowers, meaning that

 you put a daisy on the left, you should mirror that on the right.